-Hillary Clinton Talks About Magical Powers Of The ‘Harry Potter' Books
+Hillary Clinton Talks About 'Harry Potter,' And It's Magic

 The first Harry Potter book came out 20 years ago this week, which has ushered in a wave of nostalgia among fans of the series.

 Two decades later, the magic of the books is still going strong, so much so that former Secretary of State Hillary Clinton took a moment to praise the Harry Potter series at the American Library Association conference in Chicago on Tuesday, June 27, Yahoo News reports.

 Clinton spoke about how the books, written by J.K.
 Rowling, help breed empathy and compassion toward marginalized groups like refugees.